rahmanalif/rahmanalif/README.md

 - **Google Play Console** (game publishing & management)

 ---

-### 🌱 Current Interests
-- **Machine Learning** & AI: Exploring new ways to integrate intelligent behavior and adaptive difficulty in games.
-- **Multiplayer Mechanics**: Although new to multiplayer in Unity, I'm interested in learning and developing multiplayer games soon.
-- **Portfolio Website**: Building a portfolio to showcase my published games and projects.

----

-### 🎯 Goals for 2024
-- Launch a multiplayer game
-- Refine my AI and ML skills for advanced game features
-- Expand my portfolio and network in the gaming industry

 Feel free to check out my repositories, try out my projects, and connect with me!